olgamurashova/Creating-Database/README.md

 ### General information

 When creating database, we start with designing a database schema that  is documentation that helps its audience such as a database designer, administrator and other users interact with a database.
 The information in the database is organized into tables.
 A database table is made up of columns of information.
 Each column is assigned a name and data type.
+After creating database tables, we create relationships between tables by designating certain columns of a database table as keys.
+Keys place constraints on the data in a table to maintain data integrity.